 Often times stretching and massage may only temporarily relieve the pain, because the cause (subluxation) has not been addressed.
 A chiropractic adjustment focuses on correcting the cause.

 The disc is a small cartilage pad that is situated between spinal bones.
 The soft jellylike center is contained by layers of fibrous tissues.
-Each disc serves as a connector, spacer, and shock absorber for the spine.
+Each disc serves as a connector, spacer, and shock absorbent for the spine.
 When healthy, discs allow normal bending and turning.

 Since spinal discs have a very poor blood supply, they depend upon the circulation of joint fluids to bring nutrients and expel waste.
 If a spinal joint loses its normal motion and this pumping action is impaired, the health of the disc deteriorates.
 Like a wet sponge, a healthy disc is flexible.
 A dry sponge is hard, stiff, and can crack easily.
 This is how many disc problems begin.